 I love traveling out of London Heathrow.
 I find its architecture and modern design inspiring, unlike the comparatively tatty Gatwick.
 If you are flying out of London Heathrow Terminal 5, you will need to know the best airport lounge to pick and the airport lounge you can access depends on what class of British Airways flight you have booked and whether you have high status with British Airways or a Oneworld Partner.

-If you want to access one of the British Airways lounges in Heathrow Terminal 5, you need to be travelling in First, Club World and Club Europe or you need to be a Silver or Gold Executive Club member to gain access to these lounges.
+If you want to access one of the British Airways lounges in Heathrow Terminal 5, you need to be traveling in First, Club World and Club Europe or you need to be a Silver or Gold Executive Club member to gain access to these lounges.
 Even then, the Concorde Room is purely reserved for First customers or those with enough tier points who are given a special access card.

 There are three British Airways London Heathrow Terminal 5 departures lounges collectively known as ‘Galleries’ (one First lounge and two Business Class lounges), and one arrivals lounge, as well as the Concorde Room.
 These lounges include:

 - The Concorde Room is the epitome of elegance and the pinnacle of Club Lounges at Heathrow Terminal 5 and also New York’s JFK and is only open to passengers holding a First Class flight ticket or who hold a Concorde Room card, given out for earning 5,000 tier points in a year.
-This lounge boasts a Concorde bar and restaurant.
+This lounge boasts a Concorde bar and restaurant

-- The Galleries First Lounge for First class passengers and Gold Executive Club members (as well as high tier members of other Oneworld airlines like American Airlines) and hosts a champagne bar.
+- The Galleries First Lounge for First class passengers and Gold Executive Club members (as well as high tier members of other Oneworld airlines like American Airlines) and hosts a champagne bar

-- The most accessible BA lounges are the Galleries Club South and Galleries Club North lounges, open to First or Club class passengers (including Club Europe) and Gold or Silver members of BA’s Executive Club.
+- The most accessible BA lounges are the Galleries Club South and Galleries Club North lounges, open to First or Club class passengers (including Club Europe) and Gold or Silver members of BA’s Executive Club

-- Elemis Travel Spas in the Club Galleries and Arrivals lounges.
+- Elemis Travel Spas in the Club Galleries and Arrivals lounges

-- Plaza Premium Lounge Heathrow Terminal 5 which you cannot access with your Priority Pass but you CAN access with a Platinum American Express card or by paying on the door.
+- Plaza Premium Lounge Heathrow Terminal 5 which you cannot access with your Priority Pass but you CAN access with a Platinum American Express card or by paying on the door

 - Aspire Lounge Heathrow Terminal 5 which you can access with a Priority Pass (or pay at the door).
-It doesn’t matter what class you are traveling.
+It doesn’t matter what class you are traveling

 The access rules for each Heathrow airport lounge differ.
 Paid entrance is also sometimes possible using cash or a Priority Pass.
 There’s also an exclusive American Express lounge that you can access with your Amex Platinum card (contact me via our concierge for a referral for extra free points).
 You can also and you can also access most Priority Pass lounges for free using the Free Gold Amex with its two free Lounge Club passes.
 To get extra referral points on both these cards, have a read of our best credit cards for luxury travel.